EwaGalczynska/portfolio/wizytówka/readme.md

 This is my very first project.
-In next step rvd will bve added.
+In next step rvd will be added.